KaijuEngine/kaiju/README.md

 ## Go language
 Being a stubborn C programmer for most of my programming life, it was not easy to make the decision to use Go for the engine, nor was it made lightly.
 The bridge from C to Go started when I found out it was partly designed by Ken Thompson (partly responsible for C itself), and that it was created out of the frustration of C++.
 We wish to develop a game engine with the maximum performance and simplicity of design, Go can do this for us.
 We're not here to get into a language flame war, so just trust us here on this and just have fun!

+## WORK IN PROGRESS
+This engine is a work in progress.
+I'm currently porting and refactoring my code from various engines I've written in the past.
+For an overview of where the engine currently is, please check out the [announcement posts in the GitHub discussions](https://github.com/KaijuEngine/kaiju/discussions).

 ## Windows Development
 - Download mingw into `C:/`
   - I use [x86_64-13.2.0-release-win32-seh-msvcrt-rt_v11-rev1.7z